sergerdn/py-bas-automation/README.md

 ### Overview:

 - **Initialization**: Import essential modules and configure logging.
-- **Browser Profiles**: Use FingerprintSwitcher's fingerprint key to generate or manage browser profiles.
+- **Browser Profiles**: Utilize `FingerprintSwitcher`'s fingerprint key to generate or manage browser profiles.
+- **Proxy Support**: Configure proxy settings for each browser profile in full-automatic mode by handling proxy providers.
+Note: at the moment only [`Brightdata`](https://brightdata.com/) is supported.
-- **Tasks Generation**: For each browser profile, create an associated task and store it.
+- **Tasks Generation**: Generate an associated task for each browser profile and store it.

 ```python
 """